nathanrayburn/crypto_labo2/rapport.md

 t2 = c2[1] \oplus IV_2
 $$

-Like said, if t = t2, therefore :
+Like said, if t1 = t2, therefore :

 $$current\_stream = m1\_blocks[i] \oplus c1\_blocks[i]$$

+Key stream t1 can decrypt C2 cipher and vise versa, now we can retrieve the plain text.

 $$pt = current\_stream \oplus c2\_blocks[i]$$

 The decrypted blocks are then concatenated together to form the decrypted message.
 Finally we join each block and capture the flag.